plausible/docs/docs/carrd-integration.md

 <script defer data-domain="yourdomain.com" src="https://plausible.io/js/script.tagged-events.hash.js"></script>
 ```

-:::note
+:::tip You can combine script extensions
 If you're using outbound link clicks, file downloads or any of our other script extensions, you can [combine them](script-extensions.md#you-can-combine-extensions-according-to-your-needs) by changing the `src` attribute in the snippet.
-If you want to track custom events and outbound link clicks simultaneously, change the script name to `script.tagged-events.outbound-links.hash.js`.
+If you want to track custom events and outbound link clicks simultaneously, change the script name to `script.tagged-events.outbound-links.hash.js`
 :::

 If you're on a higher plan, like Pro Plus, you'll be able to set these IDs yourself from the element's settings.